-While Ehwa Women's University is known for its classic-looking campus buildings, it is also becoming prominent for its ultra-modern architecture that easily captures attention.
-Take for instance the 'underground campus' photographed above and below, which is a scenic walkway lined with glass and steel.
+While Ehwa Woman's University is known for its classic-looking campus buildings, it is also becoming prominent for its ultra-modern architecture that easily captures attention.
+Take for instance the underground passage, which is a scenic walkway lined with glass and steel.

-Aside from snapping this underground part of Ehwa's complex, you can also add the following to your Seoul itinerary: check out the beautifully landscaped gardens of Ehwa Women's University, shop at Ehwa Women's University Fashion Street (perfect if you're on the lookout for the best priced pair of shoes, bags, and accessories!), and grab some relatively cheaper snacks (student-friendly!) in and around the area.
+Aside from taking photos of this underground part of Ehwa's complex, you can also add the following to your Seoul itinerary: check out the beautifully landscaped gardens of Ehwa Woman's University, shop at Ehwa Woman's University Fashion Street (perfect if you're on the lookout for the best priced pair of shoes, bags, and accessories!), and grab some relatively cheaper snacks (student-friendly!) in and around the area.

-Ehwa Women's University is said to be Korea's first educational institution for women.
+Ehwa Woman's University is said to be Korea's first educational institution for women.
 It is located in 52 Ewhayeodae-gil, Bukahyeon-dong, Seodaemun-gu, Seoul, South Korea.

-With the government of Seoul allowing its citizens to express themselves through graffiti art, those who will visit Korea will spot several amusing displays of street art.
+With the government of Seoul allowing its citizens to express themselves through graffiti, those who will visit Korea will appreciate several amusing displays of street art.
 If you'd like to be amazed, drop by Sinchon Graffiti Tunnel, which will give you a glimpse of Korea's feelings, advocacies, and culture in a different light.

-Sinchon Graffiti Tunnel was used as a filming location for Goblin, While You Were Sleeping, Manhole, and The Best Hit.
+Sinchon Graffiti Tunnel was used as a filming location for Goblin, While You Were Sleeping, Manhole, and The Best Hit (another reason why you should add this attraction to your things to do in Seoul!).
 You will find Sinchon Graffiti Tunnel in 92-18 Sinchon-dong, Seodaemun-gu, Seoul, South Korea.